-EAR 820 Student Teaching in Art Education: Precertification
+EAR 820 Student Teaching in Art Education: Precertification 6 credits, fall and spring only.

 This course provides the capstone experience in the Art Education program and comes in the final semester after all other course work has been completed.
 Students are required to spend eight weeks in a PreK-6 art classroom and eight weeks in a 7-12 art classroom.
-The placement is fulltime, five days a week for one semester.
+The placement is full-time, five days a week for one semester.
 Students work with a cooperating art teacher and a supervising university art educator, who also teaches a reflective practice seminar one evening each week during the semester of the student teaching experience.
 This seminar will cover a range of topics, including the uses of school-based educational technology in the visual arts and assistive technology for all students.
 Prospective student teachers must apply for their placement by the deadline set by the Office of School and Community Partnerships.
-Information pertaining to application materials, requirements, and deadlines is available through this office or on the School of Education Website adelphi.edu/study/edu (click on "clinical practice" in the left task bar.
+Information pertaining to application materials, requirements, and deadlines is available through this office or on the School of Education Web site adelphi.edu/study/edu (click on "clinical practice" in the left task bar).